How to Cite Something You Found on a Website in APA Style

 Here’s an example (a blog post) in which we have all four necessary pieces of information (also see Manual example #76):

 Sometimes, however, one or more of these four pieces is missing, such as when there is no identifiable author or no date.
-You can download a pdf chart here that lists all the permutations of information that might occur with an online reference and shows how to adapt the reference.
+For each piece of missing information there is a way to adapt the APA Style reference.

-Here’s an example where no author is identified in this online news article:
+Here’s an example where no author is identified in this online news article (the title moves to the author position):

-And here’s an example for a webpage where no date is identified:
+And here’s an example for a webpage where no date is identified (the letters n.d., which stand for no date, are substituted in place of a year):